On the Bickel-Rosenblatt test of goodness-of-fit for the residuals of autoregressive processes: The Bickel-Rosenblatt statistic

+The authors of \cite{HorvathZitikis04} mentioned that the statistic has a rate of $n^{1/2}\, h_{n}^{(1-1/r)/2}$ when built on the residuals of first-order autoregressive processes, for a goodness-of-fit test based on the $L^{r}$ norm (which indeed corresponds to Bickel-Rosenblatt for $r=2$).
+Even if it is hardly comparable since it relies on the sample cumulative distribution and not on any density estimation, let us also recall that the Kolmogorov-Smirnov test, probably the most famous and popular non-parametric test of goodness-of-fit, is associated with an $L^{\infty}$ norm and has a rate of $\sqrt{n}$.
+The generalization of this work to these norms could also be valuable, by way of comparison.

 To conclude this part, we draw the reader's attention to the fact that the purely unstable case is not fully treated.
 The general results may be a challenging study due to the phenomenon of compensation arising through unit roots different from 1.
-Lemma \ref{LemUnstable2} at the end of the Appendix is not used as part of this paper but may be a trail for future studies.
+Lemma \ref{LemUnstable2} at the end of the Appendix B is not used as part of this paper but may be a trail for future studies.
 It illustrates the compensation \textit{via} the fact that $(\sum_{k=1}^{t} X_{k})$ is of the same order as $(X_{t})$ in a purely unstable process having no unit root located at 1.
 Mixed models ($\vert \lambda_1 \vert \geq 1$ and $\vert \lambda_{p} \vert \leq 1$) should lead to similar reasonings, they also have to be handled to definitively lift the veil on the Bickel-Rosenblatt statistic for the residuals of autoregressive processes.
 As a priority, it seems that unstable ARIMA($p-1$,1,0) processes would deserve close investigations due to their widespread use in the econometric field.
 The difficulty arising here is that the estimator converges at the slow rate of stability while the process grows at the fast rate of instability: a compensation will be needed.
+Another technical improvement that would require an adjustment of the proofs, and probably a strengthening of the hypotheses on $\dK$ and $f$, could be the extension of the results to the weighting function $a(x) = 1$.
+The goodness-of-fit test could then be implemented on the whole real line and not only on a part of it, however big it is, as it will be the case in the next section.